 Fallopian tube disease or damage

-What causes tubal disease?
+What causes fallopian tube disease?

 There are many types of fallopian tube disease.
-Endometriosis can cause inflammation and scarring in the pelvis which can also result in blocking of the ends of the tubes.
+Endometriosis can cause inflammation and scarring in the pelvis, which can also result in blocking of the ends of the tubes.
 Infections in the pelvis, such as gonorrhea, chlamydia or even appendicitis, can cause scarring of the tubes or damage the cells in the tube that help to transport the egg/embryo down the tube into the uterus.
 Finally, tubal ligation blocks fallopian tubes preventing the egg and sperm from meeting in the tube.

-Tubal ligation can be reversed in some cases and this procedure can have a good rate of success.
-Any surgical correction of fallopian tube damage can result in an increase in pregnancy rates, but also increases the risk of ectopic or tubal pregnancy.
+Tubal ligation can be reversed in some cases, and this procedure can have a good rate of success.
+Any surgical correction of fallopian tube disease can result in an increase in pregnancy rates, but also increases the risk of ectopic or tubal pregnancy.
 Any pregnancy after these treatments should be very carefully monitored to make sure implantation has occurred in the uterus, rather than in the fallopian tube.

-Many patients with tubal disease will require or will choose to undergo IVF.
+Many patients with tubal disease or blocked fallopian tubes will require or will choose to undergo IVF.
 During this procedure, eggs are removed from the body and fertilization takes place in the laboratory instead of in the fallopian tube.
 Then embryos are placed into the uterus.
 This bypasses the damaged fallopian tubes, resulting in a very high chance for a normal intrauterine pregnancy and only a minimal chance of an ectopic pregnancy.